webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

   - Always inspect the examples at the [PrimeFaces Showcase](https://www.primefaces.org/showcase/) first !
   - Make sure you've read the [PrimeFaces Documentation](https://www.primefaces.org/documentation/) first !
     - There is also a [PrimeFaces Cookbook - Second Edition](https://www.packtpub.com/application-development/primefaces-cookbook-second-edition) from 2015.
-  - Check the [PrimeFaces forum](https://forum.primefaces.org/), where you are more likely to get more help from the volunteers 💤 if you can provide a nice test web app (like one **adapted** from this mini test web app template).
+  - ​Check the [PrimeFaces forum](https://forum.primefaces.org/), where you are more likely to get more help from the volunteers :sleeping: if you can provide a nice test web app (like one **adapted** from this mini test web app template).
   - Even if you have a paid [PrimeFaces support subscription](https://www.primefaces.org/support/) you'll get faster help if you have a good test app demonstrating your problem.

-- ​The volunteer :zzz: IT community forum [StackOverflow](http://stackoverflow.com/) has a [[jsf]](http://stackoverflow.com/questions/tagged/jsf)  tag (see also version tags like [[jsf-2]](http://stackoverflow.com/questions/tagged/jsf-2) and [[jsf-2.3]](http://stackoverflow.com/questions/tagged/jsf-2.3)) as well as a dedicated [[primefaces]](http://stackoverflow.com/questions/tagged/primefaces) tag.
+- ​The volunteer :sleeping: IT community forum [StackOverflow](http://stackoverflow.com/) has a [[jsf]](http://stackoverflow.com/questions/tagged/jsf)  tag (see also version tags like [[jsf-2]](http://stackoverflow.com/questions/tagged/jsf-2) and [[jsf-2.3]](http://stackoverflow.com/questions/tagged/jsf-2.3)) as well as a dedicated [[primefaces]](http://stackoverflow.com/questions/tagged/primefaces) tag.
 Because the [PrimeFaces community forum](https://forum.primefaces.org/) is based on volunteered time :hourglass: it's often worth cross-posting also to StackOverflow, which has a lot of good JSF and PrimeFaces traffic.

 - Check out also the [OmniFaces](http://showcase.omnifaces.org/) utilities designed "To make JSF life easier" :sunglasses:.